 While everything was drying I laid out the frame around the edges.
-I decided that I wanted a basic, rustic look so I planned on simple butt joints rather than mitered corners.
+I decided that I wanted a basic, rustic look.
+I planned on simple butt joints rather than mitered corners for this reason.

-I did mark where I wanted to drill pilot holes for the screws that would hold the frame together.
+You’ll mark where you want to drill pilot holes for the screws that hold the frame together.
 I also marked and drilled holes where the frame would attach to the backer board.

 (the pilot holes are key – when you’re drilling into the end of a piece of wood pilot holes will prevent the wood from splitting when you screw in the screw.).
 Once all the various glued pieces were dry I screwed the frame into place.

 My original idea was to leave the frame unfinished but after I put it all together I decided it should be white and did a quick, light, paint job.

 And, finally, I sealed all the images with a coat of Matte Mod Podge.

 Thoughts and Ideas on my Scrap Wood Wall Art

 As with all my projects, once it’s done I think of a million different options.

 - I used plywood because that’s what I had on hand.
 Anything sturdy would work for the graphics, even mat board or foam core.

 - This might be cool to do for a child – to show their life.
 You could use photos, report cards, school projects/drawings, favorite book covers (all laser copies of course).